-Originally done as a method of preservation, smoking salmon has went through a lot of innovation in the recent years.
-Instead of its former purpose, it has now become an essential ingredient for countless recipes including those of pasta, quiches, pâtés, and even salads.
+Smoking salmon was originally done as a method of preservation.
+Smoking salmon has went through a lot of innovation in the recent years.
+Instead of its former purpose, it has now become an essential ingredient in countless recipes including those of pasta, quiches, pâtés, and even salads.

-If you want to take your cooking to the next level, you need to know how to smoke fish, especially salmon as it is the most commonly used seafood for this purpose.
+If you want to take your cooking to the next level, you need to know how to smoke meat like fish, especially salmon as it is the most commonly smoked fish.

-Prior to getting your salmon all smoked up, there are a number of things that you need to make sure are present with you.
+Prior to getting your salmon all smoked up, there are a number of things that you need to make sure are with you.
 Now, if you don't have one of these, it is OKAY, you can buy it if you want or ignore it.
-The ingredients and items that we are mentioning here are the ones that we think are imperative for getting the ideal results for your smoked salmon.
+The ingredients and items that we are mentioning here are the ones that we think are essential for getting the best results for your smoked salmon.